 Stakeholders.

 No single Stakeholder group shall hold a majority of Board seats unless extenuating circumstances exist and are approved by the Department of Neighborhood Empowerment (“Department”).

+A Board member who no longer meets the eligibility criteria for such individual’s Representative seat may continue for the duration of such individual’s term so long as the such individual is a Stakeholder.

 Section 2: Quorum – The quorum shall be nine (9) members of the Board.
 No floating quorums are allowed.

-Section 3: Official Actions – A simple majority vote by the Board members present, and voting, not including abstentions, at a meeting at which there is a quorum shall be required to take Official Action, unless specified otherwise in these bylaws.
+Section 3: Official Actions – Except as set forth in these bylaws, a simple majority vote by the Board members present, and voting, not including abstentions, at a meeting at which there is a quorum shall be required to take Official Action, unless specified otherwise in these bylaws.
 Official action shall occur when the Board approves, fails to approve, or disapproves by vote any resolutions, positions, or decisions with respect to an item on its agenda which becomes the official or representative voice on said item for the AVNC.
+An Official Action may include written communication from this Council to any person or entity.

 Any Board member under the age of eighteen (18) will not participate in decision- making votes related to entering into contracts or expenditures of the AVNC.
 In these instances, any Board member under the age of eighteen (18) will abstain from voting, but may participate in any discussions regarding such matters prior to voting